fj11/APIClinic/README.md

 ## What is API Clinic ?
 API Clinic is a web service which can run rest api functional testing and performance/load testing.
-Users can easily create/update/delete rest api test case in the web browser, all of the test case in API Clinic are maintained by text, users who don't know any programming lanuages can also focus on rest api testing.
+The people who use API Clinic can easily create/update/delete rest api test case in the test plan page, run functional and performance testing, check test result in the test execution page.
+For every test case, we provided some basic attributes, like feature, level, status, you can also add your new test case attribute as your requirments.

 ### Test Plan View
 ![test case](https://user-images.githubusercontent.com/4516800/78209514-3789e100-7475-11ea-9293-f1c4ef01c659.png)